 The loop itself is lined with luscious green foliage throughout.
-In some areas, the greenery touches in the middle, just above you, creating “the cathedral.”
-The loop is well shaded but eventually opens up wider letting in the sun.
+In some areas, the greenery touches the middle, just above you, creating “the cathedral.”
+The loop is well-shaded but eventually opens up wider letting in the sun.
 This is a great point to stop and have a picnic on the boat.
 Relax, grab some food and water, and take in the beautiful sights and sounds.

-All in, the loop itself takes one to two hours depending on your pace.
+All in all, the loop itself takes one to two hours depending on your pace.
 Don’t forget to bring: sunscreen, bug spray, a hat, sunglasses, a dry pack, water (and beer if you fancy that), and snacks.

 If there is one thing you will come to know about us, it is that we love to explore new places on a motorbike.
 Unlike tours, which are great and serve their purpose, you have the freedom of time.
 You can make as many stops as you want and stay as long as you want.
 Needless to say, we were excited about our trip to Bokor Mountain for the day.
 Unfortunately for us, it was short-lived.
 We were not allowed to proceed up the mountain due to Covid-19 restrictions.
 Even though we did not get to see the mountain, here is why you should look forward to it.